blinksh/docs/docs/basics/hosts.md

 ![img](hosts/create-access-host-image2.png)

-### Host
+### Alias

-This is the name of the host.
+This is your alias for the host.
 Use this for easy identification in the lists of hosts.
 It does not necessarily have to match the hostname or IP address of the host.

 ### Hostname